Prevention and Prophylaxis of SARS-CoV-2 Infection

 General Prevention Measures

-Most transmissions of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) are thought to occur through respiratory droplets, and the risk of transmission can be reduced by covering coughs and sneezes and maintaining a distance of at least 6 feet from others.
-When consistent distancing is not possible, face coverings may further reduce the spread of droplets from individuals with SARS-CoV-2 infection to others.
-Frequent handwashing is also effective in reducing the risk of infection.1 Health care providers should follow the Centers for Disease Control and Prevention (CDC) recommendations for infection control and appropriate use of personal protective equipment.2
+Transmission of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection is thought to mainly occur through respiratory droplets transmitted from an infectious person to those within 6 feet of the person.
+Less commonly, airborne transmission of small droplets and particles of SARS-CoV-2 that are suspended in the air can result in transmission to those who are more than 6 feet from an infectious individual.
+Although rare, infection through this route of transmission can also occur in persons who pass through a room that was previously inhabited by an infectious person.
+SARS-CoV-2 infection via airborne transmission of small particles tends to occur after prolonged exposure (>30 minutes) to an infectious person who is in an enclosed space with poor ventilation.1 The risk of SARS-CoV-2 transmission can be reduced by covering coughs and sneezes and maintaining a distance of at least 6 feet from others.
+When consistent distancing is not possible, face coverings may further reduce the spread of infectious droplets from individuals with SARS-CoV-2 infection to others.
+Frequent handwashing is also effective in reducing the risk of infection.2 Health care providers should follow the Centers for Disease Control and Prevention (CDC) recommendations for infection control and appropriate use of personal protective equipment.3

 Vaccines for SARS-CoV-2 are aggressively being pursued.
 Vaccine development is typically a lengthy process, often requiring multiple candidates before one proves to be safe and effective.
-To address the current pandemic, several platforms are being used to develop candidate vaccines for Phase 1/2 trials; those that show promise are rapidly moving into Phase 3 trials.
+To address the current pandemic, several platforms are being used to develop candidate vaccines for Phase 1 and 2 trials; those that show promise are rapidly moving into Phase 3 trials.
 Several standard platforms, such as inactivated vaccines, live-attenuated vaccines, and protein subunit vaccines, are being pursued.
-Some novel approaches are being investigated, including DNA-based and RNA-based strategies and replicating and nonreplicating vector strategies, with the hope of identifying a safe and effective SARS-CoV-2 vaccine that can be used in the near future.3,4
+Some novel approaches are being investigated, including DNA-based and RNA-based strategies and replicating and nonreplicating vector strategies, with the hope of identifying a safe and effective SARS-CoV-2 vaccine that can be used in the near future.4,5 Phase 3 clinical trial data are available for two candidate vaccines.
+The Food and Drug Administration (FDA) has issued an Emergency Use Authorization (EUA) for one of the vaccines and is discussing a possible EUA for the other vaccine.

 - The COVID-19 Treatment Guidelines Panel (the Panel) recommends against the use of any agents for SARS-CoV-2 pre-exposure prophylaxis (PrEP), except in a clinical trial (AIII).